How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

-You've probably seen the most popular varieties, Green Giant and Emerald Green, lining yards throughout your neighborhood.
-But did you know there are so many more options available beyond these two staples?
+You've probably seen the most commonly planted varieties, Green Giant and Emerald Green, lining yards throughout your neighborhood.
+But did you know there are so many more options beyond these two staples?
 These lesser-known varieties offer different widths, shapes, colors, and even better resistance to wind burn!

-Arborvitae landscaping comes in many shapes and sizes.
+Arborvitae landscaping comes in many different shapes and sizes.
+Image © Plant and Bloom Design Studio

 Planting & Care Basics for Arborvitae

-They transplant easily and grow in a wide range of zones (listed with each variety below), but here's the catch that trips people up: they need consistent moisture.
+They transplant easily and grow in a wide range of hardiness zones, from Zone 3 to Zone 9, with specific zones listed for each variety below.
+But here's the catch that trips people up: they need consistent moisture.
 Even after they're established, arborvitae need regular drinks.

 If Mother Nature isn't cooperating with soaking rainfall, you'll need to step in and water deeply to reach the entire root ball.
 Setting up soaker hoses or drip irrigation will make your life so much easier, especially if you're investing in a whole yard's worth of these beauties.
 Not sure which watering system is right for you?
 Check out my guide on soaker hose vs. drip irrigation to find the best fit for your landscape.